ibowditch/userdocs/_sources/kiosk.md.txt

   hour before the start time, and can sign-out at any time after that (even after the end time).

 * If necessary, the end time for an event can be set earlier than the expected finish to avoid overlaps with other events.
-  Make sure that it is set to allow any latecomers to sign-in (they can't sign-in after the end time), but it doesn't have to go right to the expected end of the activity if it will cause an overlap with other events.
+  Make sure that it is set late enough to allow any latecomers to sign-in (they can't sign-in after the end time), but it doesn't have to go right to the expected end of the activity if it will cause an overlap with other events.

 ### Resetting the Kiosk